a2anni3/ReportChecker/README.md

 # ReportChecker
-*Made During my internship to automate tedious everyday tasks*
+*Made during my internship to automate tedious everyday tasks*

 Initially used with multiple excel spreadsheets that contained data about server statuses and other details